neonevm/neon-contracts/contracts/composability/README.md

 possible to create and initialize an _arbitrary SPL Token accounts_ for third party _Solana_ users, granting them full ownership of created accounts on _Solana_.

-The `createInitializeArbitraryTokenAccount` function can be used for three different purposes:
+The `CallSPLTokenProgram.createInitializeArbitraryTokenAccount` function can be used for three different purposes:

 * To create and initialize an _arbitrary token account_ to be used by `msg.sender` to send tokens through the **CallSPLTokenProgram** contract.
 In this case, both the `owner` and `tokenOwner` parameters passed to the function